 Securing Payment Processing for Tech Support

-Choosing from the multitude of credit card processing companies is the final step to beginning your tech support data backup and recovery business.
+Choosing from the multitude of credit card processing companies is the final step to starting your tech support data backup and recovery business.
 In order to process transactions online, which is the preferred method of payment in this industry type, you will need a merchant account.
 This account supports an online payment gateway or virtual terminal where you or your customers can go to input card information and seamlessly pay for your services.

 When applying for a tech support merchant account it may surprise you to hear that this industry falls under the high risk category.
 The riskiness has nothing to do with the business or owner personally but still needs to be reduced and managed on your account.
 The high amount of risk is due to misconceptions of fraud that exists in the tech support world.
 Even if your business practices are 100% honest, traditional banks will consider your industry questionable until proven otherwise.